dahmansphi/research_from_start_to_end/README.md

 # The digital copy
 you can have access to the ppt digital copy in pdf format from [digital ppt book](/assets/Research_S2E_Final.pdf)

+# The Big Bang of Data Science- SECOND EDITION

+If you have made the decision to complete the first edition of **the Big Bang of Data Science**, then you may want to learn about its vision in the second Edition. _The second edition of the Big Bang of Data Science_ is going to cover **two** important areas of disciplines as follows:
+## Embedding Systems- Software Engineering
+As the first edition has made its focus to outcome a product of _past-present-future_, that is in form of a smart/intelligent model, we saw the fourth element was to turn that model into sort of a _GUI, desktop app_.
+However, in the second edition, the aim is **to embed that model into a device**, yet to make the device sound intelligent.
+So, we are going to focus on the skills that enable us to do so.
+Here are number of the outlines which will be at the center of attention:

+1. C Programming Language
+2. Basic Electronics
+3. Working on microcontrollers Arduino
+4. Working on industrial light weight microcontrollers, SMT32

+## Quantum Computing

+In the second focus, we are going to cover abstract and theoretical knowledge about **quantum computing**.
+The new phenomenon that everyone is talking about.
+Since the traditional computers framework is based on analog and digital forms of 1 and 0, quantum computing has a completely different framework.
+To this, if this frame excels soon, then _the entire industry will have this new framework_, which **will change** the way we write codes and interact with machines.
+I will be focusing on the abstract of it, since there are yet no available quantum machines in the market, but only available for R&D purposes.
+However, I will cover the outlines that make one able to master the work if it is released anytime soon on the market.

+1. Mathemetics- Probability theory
+2. Physics
+3. Computer Science
+4. Molecular Physics
+5. Chemistry